HecJimSan/test-application-mvc/stub-backend-development/README.md

         b) description (this is optional)
             add a brief description of the request

-* Once you have completed last 2 steps, you just need to add your responses and run it using the following command:
+* Once you have completed last 2 steps, you just need to add your __files.responses and run it using the following command:
             ```node stub-backend/server.js```

 * Be aware of the file _server.js_, it is manage the request.
 Take care changing this file.